Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{espite} advanced and relevant processing pipelines, medical image analysis methods suffer many times from two strong limitations: (i) the difficulty of establishing standards for some types of computations, and (ii) the blind acceptance of the input data as it is.
-The latter means that a single image is often considered representative of a patient's condition, while uncertainties on acquisition and measurements are well known.
 Both issues can strongly affect the subsequent computations and therefore the disease analysis.
-These are the uncertainties we explicitly look for here, by proposing an original pipeline based on manifold alignment to match latent representations associated to different data realizations, and statistical modelling in the latent space to formulate latent uncertainties.
+The latter means that a single image is often considered representative of a patient's condition, while uncertainties on acquisition and measurements are well known. \blueCNN{In this paper, we explicitly target the former issue}, by proposing an original pipeline based on manifold alignment to match latent representations associated to different \blueCNN{definitions of a given input descriptor, and exploit the latent space to quantify the \blueCNN{discrepancy} associated to such definitional differences}.